mxiuwang/git-practice/Scenario_1/readme.md

     <summary>Solution</summary>

     1. Go to `your-fork` (where you pushed your changes) on the Github website.
 By deafult, this is located at [github.intuit.com/<your-name>/git-practice](github.intuit.com/<your-name>/git-practice).
+    1. Click "New pull request" (besides "Branch: master-<your-name>").
+Notice this action automatically takes you to the `git-practice` repo in Albertasaurus, as this is where you are trying to merge your code change to.
-    1. Click "New pull request" (besides "Branch: master"), and scroll down to see all the file change(s) you have made.
+    1. Scroll down to see all the file change(s) you have made.
 Once you have ensured the changes are correct, click the green "Create pull request" button.
-Add a description describing the nature of your code change if you wish.
+Add a descriptive title and description illustrating the nature of your code change if you wish.
     1. Git will automatically run some tests ensuring that your code change is compatible with the existing code in `origin`.
+If checks fail, there are some issues you need to fix in your code before you're able to merge it.
 You can also ask reviewers, labels, or assign this task to someone else from the column on the right-hand side.
-    1. Once all checks are complete, you can click "Merge pull request", and "Confirm merge".
+    1. Once all checks have passed, you can click "Merge pull request", then "Confirm merge".
 You also can optionally include some comments describing the merged content.
+    1. You can go to the "code" tab in `Albertasaurus/git-practice`, go to the `master-your-name` branch, and see that your changes are merged.
     </details>

 # End Result